Symmetric Replay Training: Enhancing Sample Efficiency in Deep Reinforcement Learning for Combinatorial Optimization: Methodology

-Intuitively, our \textbf{Step A} is designed to encourage the policy to exploit the high-rewarded space via reinforcement learning.
-In contrast, \textbf{Step B}, called symmetric self-distillation, aims to promote exploration of the symmetric space without evaluating the episodic reward $R(\vec{a})$.
+Intuitively, our \textbf{Step A} is designed to encourage the policy to exploit high-reward samples via reinforcement learning.
+Then, \textbf{Step B} aims to promote exploration of the symmetric space by imitating the collected high-reward samples with symmetric transformation.
+Note that the strategies for collecting high-reward samples are flexibly employed according to tasks or DRL methods, such as greedy rollout, reward-prioritized sampling, or top-$K$ selection.

-Note that the DRL model and training method in \textbf{Step A} are not restricted, allowing the application of various DRL algorithms for episodic tasks as base DRL methods.
-For instance, we utilize AM and REINVENT as base DRL methods for TSP and molecular optimization, respectively; we provide details for the base methods in \cref{append:drl}.
-Following the RL update, we sample a transformed action trajectory using the current policy $\pi_\theta(\cdot| s_1)$ and a solution-preserving transformation policy to get more samples for free.
-In the following sub-sections, we describe the details of a solution-preserving transformation policy and the self-distillation step.